apache/openwhisk-wskdeploy/docs/wskdeploy_faq.md

 -  The ```wskdeploy``` utility will cease deploying as soon as it receives an error from the target platform and display what error information it receives to you.
 - then it will attempt to undeploy any entities that it attempted to deploy.

+### What is the order of precedence for OpenWhisk credentials?

+- The ```wskdeploy``` utility finds the credentials (apihost, namespace, and auth) as well as the APIGW_ACCESS_TOKEN in the folowing precedence from highest to lowest:
+  - ```wskdeploy``` command line (i.e. ```wskdeploy --apihost --namespace --auth```)
+  - The deployment file
+  - The manifest file
+  - The .wskprops file
+- So when filling out the credentials and the APIGW_ACCESS_TOKEN, it first looks to the command line.
+Anything not found on the command line is attempted to be filled by the deployment file.
+Next it searches for all the unfilled values in the manifest file, and finally any unfilled values are looked for in the .wskprops file.